-Some researchers hold the view that Białystok had been granted city rights in 1691 by King John III Sobieski, thanks to the efforts of the then city owner - Stefan Mikołaj Branicki.
-It is also assumed that a later document (which has survived to our times) dated 1st February 1749, which stated the granting of Magdeburgian city rights by King August III, was merely a confirmation of the privileges granted beforehand.
-Although Białystok had served the functions of a city center since at least the mid-17th century, it did not gain its truly urban characteristics until the arrival of the property’s new owner, Jan Klemens II Branicki, the Crown Great Hetman, Castellan of Kraków and a counter-candidate for the Crown of the Republic of Poland against Stanisław August Poniatowski.
-The new owner, who wanted his residence to become the “Versailles of Podlachia”, supported the development of trade and municipal institutions, reconstructed the palace and enclosed it with gardens.
-Between 1750 and 1771, there was a theatre operating in the Branicki mansion, staging the acts of the greatest opera stars of that time.
-Among visitors of the Branicki Palace were kings from the Saxon Dynasty: August II and August III, and later King of Poland Stanisław August Poniatowski, the future Tsar of Russia – Paul, and also Tsar of Austria Josef II and the future King of France Louis XVIII.
+It is believed that Białystok was granted city rights by King John III Sobieski sometime before 1691, thanks to the efforts of the then city owner - Stefan Mikołaj Branicki.
+A town charter dating to 1749 issued by King August II, preserved to this day, is considered to be a confirmation of a town privilege granted earlier.
+Although Białystok had been an important urban centre since at least the mid-17th century, it did not gain its truly urban characteristics until 1709, when it came under the ownership of Jan Klemens II Branicki, the Crown Great Hetman, Castellan of Kraków and Stanisław August Poniatowski’s counter-candidate for the Crown of the Republic of Poland.
+The new owner, universally known as the best “manager” among all magnates, supported the development of trade and municipal institutions, reconstructed the local palace and enclosed it with gardens (which came to be known as the “Versailles of Podlasie”).
+In the years 1750-1771, there was a theatre operating in the Branicki mansion.
+Among the visitors of the Branicki Palace were Polish kings: August I, August III, and Stanisław August, Tsarevich Paul, as well as Emperor Joseph II and the exiled king Louis XVIII.

-After the fire in Białystok (1753), Branicki reconstructed the city in accordance with a new architectural idea which drew from French and German designs.
-The buildings constructed back then include: the Town Hall, Saint Martin’s House, an armory, a corner tenement house, a house for poor people, a vicarage, and many inns.
-During the “reign” of Jan Klemens II Branicki, Białystok also witnessed the opening of: the Military School of Engineering and Construction, the Midwifery School and a small parish school.
-At the end of the 18th century, the so-called sub-department school was founded in the city, subordinated directly to the Vilnius University and transformed into a Prussian high school in 1802.
-In that period, the city welcomed an increasing number of Jewish migrants, who supported the center’s economic development.
+Following the 1753 fire which destroyed much of Białystok, Branicki reconstructed the city in accordance with a new architectural idea inspired by French and German designs.
+The buildings constructed at the time were: the Town Hall, a poorhouse, an armory, a clergy house, and many inns.
+There were also engineering schools, construction schools, and midwifery schools operating in the town.
+At the end of the 18th century, the so-called sub-department school was founded in the city, subordinate directly to the Vilnius University and transformed into a Prussian high school in 1802.
+At the time, the city welcomed an increasing number of Jewish migrants, who supported the centre’s economic development.

-At the beginning of the 19th century, after the period of Napoleonic wars, the textile industry began to gain importance in Białystok.
-A large group of soldiers coming from Saxony settled there at that time; these specialists in weaving and spinning set up numerous workshops, many a time founding joint venture businesses with the local Jewish capital.
-At the turn of the 18th and 19th centuries, Białystok became the third biggest center, after Moscow and Łódź, of textile production in this part of Europe.
+The period of the Prussian rule (1795 – 1807) saw the gradual deterioration of the town, which was incorporated into the province of New East Prussia.
+In 1802, the town was owned by the Potocki family, who decided to sell the property to the King of Prussia for a moderate price of 271,000 thalers.
+By virtue of the Treaty of Tilsit, the town was incorporated into the Russian Empire and became the capital of Belostok Oblast, encompassing the districts of Białystok, Bielsk, Sokółka, and Drohiczyń.
+At the beginning of the 19th century, after the period of Napoleonic wars, textile industry began to gain importance in Białystok.
+A large group of soldiers coming from Saxony settled there at the time; they specialised in weaving and spinning and set up numerous workshops in the town, often founding joint venture businesses with the local Jewish capital.
+At the turn of the 18th century, Białystok became the third biggest (after Moscow and Łódź) centre of textile production in this part of Europe.

 The Administrator has made all possible efforts to present the content accuratly and up-to-date in a way that does not infringe upon the rights of third parties, including copyrights, but cannot guarantee it.
 Therefore erroneous information on the website may not be the basis for claims.
 If you have any questions, please contact us at the following e-mail address: firstname.lastname@example.org